etlumac/etlumac/README.md

 ### A few projects worth looking at

-**[ai-tarot](https://github.com/etlumac/ai-tarot)** — RAG service with a multi-layer safety/moderation system on top, split into microservices.
+**[ai-tarot](https://github.com/etlumac/ai-tarot)** — service with a multi-layer safety/moderation system on top, split into microservices.
 Closest thing in my repos to what my day job actually looks like.

 **[deep-learning-labs](https://github.com/etlumac/deep-learning-labs)** — CNN, RNN/GRU/LSTM, GAN+VAE, all built from scratch in NumPy, backprop included.
 If you want to know whether I understand what's happening inside a neural net, this is the one to check.